-Income taxes - The Foundation is exempt from income taxes as a non-profit corporation under Internal Revenue Code and, accordingly, the financial statements do not reflect a provision for income taxes.
-In addition, the Foundation qualifies for the charitable contribution deduction under Section 170(b)(I)(A) and has been classified as an organization other than a private foundation under Section 509(a)(2).
+Income Taxes - The Foundation is exempt from income taxes as a non-profit corporation under Internal Revenue Code 501(c)(3) and, accordingly, the financial statements do not reflect a provision for income taxes.
+In addition, the Foundation qualifies for the charitable contribution deduction under Section 170(b)(1)(A) and been classified as an organization other than a private foundation under Section 509(a)(2).